 How important is indoor air quality?

 Evidence strongly suggests that poor environments in schools, primarily due to the effects of indoor pollutants, adversely influence the health, performance and attendance of students and teachers.
 This evidence links high concentrations of several air pollutants to reduced school attendance.
-There is also persuasive evidence that microbiological pollutants are associated with increases in asthma effects and respiratory infections, both of which are related to lower school performance and attendance.2 UVC lights offer a potentially effective means of both reducing energy use and delivering fresh air to improve classroom air quality.
-UVC lamps are designed to clean both the coil and drain pan surfaces in a few hours or a few days3 and to progressively penetrate between the coil rows and fins with time.
+There is also persuasive evidence that microbiological pollutants are associated with increases in asthma effects and respiratory infections, both of which are related to lower school performance and attendance.
+UVC lights offer a potentially effective means of both reducing energy use and delivering fresh air to improve classroom air quality.
+UVC lamps are designed to clean both the coil and drain pan surfaces in a few hours or a few days and to progressively penetrate between the coil rows and fins with time.
 Indoor air quality may be improved since the coils that are continuously cleaned by UVC are thus no longer an incubation site for microorganisms.
 Air flowing through the coils is therefore not contaminated, resulting in cleaner air being delivered to the classroom.
-Sentry has also patented a new device that retrofits onto existing sewage vents.
+SENTRY UV has also patented a new device that retrofits onto existing sewage vents.
 This is the other source of indoor pollutants.
-Every commercial building the US has a fresh air vents.
-These vents have to open my law at lease once an hour.
+Every commercial building in the U.S. has a fresh air vents.
+These vents have to open by law at lease once an hour.
 Some commercial buildings run them more often.
 In the fall and winter months when the air is heaviest gasses and pathogens are pulled/sucked into the buildings causing what is called the sick building syndrome.
-See the Sentry web site for more details. www.sentryuv.com

 What are the maintenance issues with UVC?